Frequently Asked Questions.

 it has not been withdrawn or cancelled by Health Education England or the Home Office.

-Do I have to apply for a CoS from Health Education England AND then apply for a Tier 2 Visa?
+Do I have to apply for a CoS from Health Education England AND then apply for a visa?

-Once your application for a Tier 2 CoS has been reviewed and accepted by the HEE Lead Sponsor, you will be issued with a CoS number.
-You must then apply to the Home Office using the information provided in your CoS to obtain your Tier 2 visa.
+Once your application for a CoS has been reviewed and accepted by HEE, you will be issued with a CoS number.
+You must then apply to the Home Office using the information provided in your CoS to obtain your visa.

 How do doctors and dentists apply for a CoS?

-The Tier 2 application process webpage provides full details of how to apply for a CoS.
+The sponsorship application process webpage provides full details of how to apply for a CoS.

 Failure to provide any of the information or documents required by the deadline will result in a delay to the CoS being issued and may have an impact on a trainees start date, which could result in a trainee being unable to commence the training programme.